-In close collaboration with our local communities and transportation partners, the Wasatch Front Regional Council (WFRC) staff is undertaking a robust process to develop the Wasatch Choice 2050 (WC2050) Vision and 2019-2050 Regional Transportation Plan (RTP).
+In close collaboration with our local communities and transportation partners, the Wasatch Front Regional Council (WFRC) staff undertook a robust process to develop the Wasatch Choice 2050 (WC2050) Vision and 2019-2050 Regional Transportation Plan (RTP).

-WFRC will measure the performance of the RTP and other efforts in relation to how well they meet established goals.
-Three scenarios have been developed to show the trade-offs associated with different transportation and land use investments.
-Select elements from each or some of the scenarios will be combined into a preferred scenario.
+WFRC measured the performance of the RTP and other efforts in relation to how well they met established goals.
+Three scenarios were developed to show the trade-offs associated with different transportation and land use investments.
+Select elements from each or some of the scenarios were then combined into a preferred scenario.

 Following the small area (or sub-region) meetings with local communities, WFRC staff performed significant partner and stakeholder outreach to gather input on these scenarios from over 50 transportation advocacy organizations, community advisory committees, special interest groups, and a number of individual cities who requested additional information or opportunity to comment.
 Additionally, WFRC offered an informative 45-minute webinar to inform attendees about the three different scenarios, as well as an opportunity to provide feedback.

-The collected feedback and information will be used to develop the preferred scenario.
-In addition to comments received, project selection criteria will be used to evaluate each scenario, as well as each project.
+The collected feedback and information were used to develop the preferred scenario.
+In addition to comments received, project selection criteria was used to evaluate each scenario, as well as each project.

 For additional information regarding the RTP, please contact Jory Johner.